thiagodp/phputil-sql/readme.md

 # phputil/sql

-> 🪄 An amazing SQL query builder for PHP
+> 🪄 Probably the best SQL query builder for PHP

-⚠️ **Work-In-Progress!**
+⚠️ **Work-In-Progress!** ⚠️

 Features:
-- _Cross-database support with the same API_: MySQL, PostgreSQL, SQLite, Oracle, and SQLServer.
+- 🎯 **Cross-database SQL with the same API**: MySQL, PostgreSQL, SQLite, Oracle, and SQLServer.
-- No database or external dependencies.
+- 🚀 No database or external dependencies - not even [PDO](https://www.php.net/manual/en/book.pdo.php).
-- Fluid, typed, SQL-like syntax.
+- 🔥 Fluid, typed, SQL-like syntax.
-- Automatically quote columns and table names (e.g. backticks in MySQL).
+- 🛟 Automatically quote columns and table names (e.g. backticks in MySQL).
-- Support to complex queries.
+- 🪢 Support to complex queries.
-- Include utility functions for [aggregation](#aggregate-functions), [string](#string-functions), [date and time](#date-and-time-functions), and [math](#math-functions).
+- 🛠️ Include utility functions for [aggregation](#aggregate-functions), [string](#string-functions), [date and time](#date-and-time-functions), and [math](#math-functions).

 See the [Roadmap](#roadmap)

+## Use cases

+This library is particularly useful for:
+- Creating queries that can be used with different relational databases without the need of (bloated) ORM frameworks.
+  - Migration is usually achieved by changing a single line of code in your codebase!
+- Writing readable, typo-free SQL statements.
+- Building complex WHERE clauses (e.g. for filtering content) without the need of concatenating strings.
+- Migrating data from different databases.

 ## Install